WilenChen/ngNode/README.md

 ## ngNode
-Simply and quickly make your MEAN application.
+Simply and Quickly build your MEAN application.
 ##Features
 * Real time MEAN application.
-* Simply and quickly make your own application with simple model config object, anything else need to do? no! nothing else!
+* Simply and quickly build web application with simple model config object, anything else need to do? no! nothing else!
-* Auto generate all things including mongodb collection, CRUD router, datatable, sorting, paging, search, data edit, etc.
+* Auto generate all things including mongodb collection, CRUD api, datatable, sorting, paging, searching, editing data, etc.
 * An User model within it, and with [passport.js](https://github.com/jaredhanson/passport) authentication

 ##Before You Begin, you may want to know: